Skip to navigation Skip to content Skip to subnav

 (b) Decisions.

-(1) The appropriate municipal panel may recess the proceedings on any application pending submission of additional information.
+(1) Within 120 days of an application being deemed complete, the appropriate municipal panel shall notice and warn a hearing on the application.
+The appropriate municipal panel may recess the proceedings on any application pending submission of additional information.
 The panel should close the evidence promptly after all parties have submitted the requested information.
 The panel shall adjourn the hearing and issue a decision within 45 days after the adjournment of the hearing, and failure of the panel to issue a decision within this period shall be deemed approval and shall be effective on the 46th day.
 Decisions shall be issued in writing and shall include a statement of the factual bases on which the appropriate municipal panel has made its conclusions and a statement of the conclusions.
 The minutes of the meeting may suffice, provided the factual bases and conclusions relating to the review standards are provided in conformance with this subsection.

 (2) In rendering a decision in favor of the applicant, the panel may attach additional reasonable conditions and safeguards as it deems necessary to implement the purposes of this chapter and the pertinent bylaws and the municipal plan then in effect.
 A bylaw may provide for the conditioning of permit issuance on the submission of a bond, escrow account, or other surety in a form acceptable to the legislative body of the municipality to assure one or more of the following: the completion of the project, adequate stabilization, or protection of public facilities that may be affected by a project.